 Gao Zong (高宗, also named Wu Ding 武丁) was the twenty-second king of the Shang dynasty, while Gui Fang (鬼方) was an unruly tribe.
 After three years of battle, King Gao Zong succeeded in conquering Gui Fang but the country was exhausted.
 To rebuild the country and avoid disorder again, he never employed the villains as they were the cause of the turmoil.
 Villains should be rewarded with fortune instead of government posts if they earned merit in battle.

 After the curtain returns and the carriage moves again at position 2, line 3 reaches the top of the lower trigram Li, brightness and civilisation, but will enter the peril of the upper trigram Kan.
 This is a critical moment and turning point.
 One must be very prudent to maintain what has been achieved, and be mindful of potential crises to prevent them from happening.

 Footnotes: Gao Zong was deprived of his inheritance and exiled as a commoner by his father when his father succeeded his uncle as king.
 After his father passed away, Gao Zong returned and took the throne but remained in mourning for three years which was considered proper filial behaviour.
 During that time he did not utter one word and left governance to his father's courtiers.
 After that he employed many virtuous and able people whom he met during his exile to bring Shang back to prosperity, and conquered the unruly tribes to restore its glory.

-Commentary on the image: To conquer in three years, (signifying the country was or would be) exhausted.
+Commentary on the image: To conquer in three years, which signifies that the country was (or would be) exhausted.